rails/rails/guides/source/webpacker.md

       └── logo.svg
 ```

-Typically the pack file itself is largely a manifest that uses `import` or `require` to load the necessary files and may also do some initialization.
+Typically, the pack file itself is largely a manifest that uses `import` or `require` to load the necessary files and may also do some initialization.

 If you want to change these directories, you can adjust the `source_path` (default `app/javascript`) and `source_entry_path` (default `packs`) in the `configuration/webpacker.yml` file.